cloudera/hue/README.rst

 Development Prerequisites
 ===========================
-1. On your host system, you need to have the python "virtualenv" package installed.

-2. Also, you'll need these library development packages and tools installed on your system:
+1. Also, you'll need these library development packages and tools installed on your system:

     Debian: